GTM Engineer

 Definition

-The GTM Engineer (Go-To-Market Engineer) is a hybrid profile combining strong technical skills with a deep understanding of business strategies.
-This role sits at the intersection of software engineering and revenue operations, with the primary mission of automating, optimizing, and scaling the processes that take prospects from first contact through conversion into customers.
-The GTM Engineer designs and deploys the technical infrastructure that drives commercial growth, leveraging automation tools, API integrations, and sophisticated data workflows.
+The GTM Engineer (Go-To-Market Engineer) is a hybrid profile combining strong technical skills with a deep understanding of commercial strategies.
+This role sits at the intersection of software engineering and revenue operations, with the primary mission of automating, optimizing, and scaling the processes that take prospects from first contact to conversion into customers.
+The GTM Engineer designs and deploys the technical infrastructures that fuel business growth, leveraging automation tools, API integrations, and sophisticated data workflows.

 Required technical skills